zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/zos-native-os-linkage.md

 ## Uploading Source Code to z/OS

-You can use the following CLI commands to upload sources in `zossrc` folder to z/OS Unix.
+You can use the following CLI commands to upload sources in `zossrc` folder to z/OS UNIX.

-On z/OS Unix:
+On z/OS UNIX:

 - `cd /u/ibmuser/samplapi`
 - `mkdir -p zossrc`